Is Kre-Alkalyn better than monohydrate

 | Recommended Daily Dose | 1.5 - 3 grams | 3 - 5 grams |

-| Loading Phase Needed | No, not necessary | Not mandatory, but possible for faster saturation |
+| Need for Loading Phase | No, not necessary | Not mandatory, but possible for faster saturation |

-| Potential for Stomach Discomfort | Very low | Low to moderate (highly dependent on the individual and quality) |
+| Potential for Stomach Discomfort | Very low | Low to moderate (highly dependent on individual and quality) |

-| Effectiveness for Strength/Mass | High | High (Identical to Kre-Alkalyn according to science) |
+| Effectiveness for Strength/Muscle Gain | High | High (Identical to Kre-Alkalyn according to science) |

-| Price per Gram | High | Low |
+| Price per gram | High | Low |

-Traps and Myths about Kre-Alkalyn
+What are the Traps and Myths about Kre-Alkalyn?

 - Myth 2: "Kre-Alkalyn does not cause water retention."

-- Taking nephrotoxic medications: If you are taking medications known to be hard on the kidneys (e.g., some non-steroidal anti-inflammatory drugs with prolonged use, diuretics, certain antibiotics), consult your doctor before starting creatine.
+- Taking Nephrotoxic Medications: If you are taking medications known to be hard on the kidneys (e.g., some non-steroidal anti-inflammatory drugs with prolonged use, diuretics, certain antibiotics), consult your doctor before starting creatine.

 - Jagim, A. R., Oliver, J. M., Sanchez, A., Galvan, E., Fluckey, J., Riechman, S., ... & Kreider, R. B. (2012).
 A buffered form of creatine does not promote greater changes in muscle creatine content, body composition, or training adaptations than creatine monohydrate.
 Journal of the International Society of Sports Nutrition, 9(1), 43.
 DOI: 10.1186/1550-2783-9-43